brave/brave-core/README.md

 `catalog-schema.json` and `bundle-schema.json` are JSON Schemas which specify the JSON-based format to define the structure of the JSON data for validation, documentation, and interaction control.
 It provides the contract for the JSON data and how that data can be modified.

-## Build

-    mkdir -p build && cd build
-    cmake ..
-    make

 ## API

 ### Native

-Initialize Ads by calling Initialize() when Ads are enabled or disabled on the Client as follows:
+Initialize Ads by calling `Initialize` when Ads are enabled or disabled on the Client as follows:

 ```
-Initialize()
+void Initialize()
 ```

 `OnForeground` should be called when the browser enters the foreground